-Wells is a base for the Sheringham Shoal offshore windfarm, with an outer harbour and the port also retains a vibrant fishing fleet, as well as RNLI station – home to historic lifeboats – and angling charter vessels.
-Berthed at the quay is the historic vessel Albatross, used for charters, cruises and entertaining venue.
+Wells is a base for the Sheringham Shoal offshore windfarm with an outer harbour.
+Its port retains a vibrant fishing fleet, as well as RNLI station – home to historic lifeboats and lots of events – and angling charter vessels.
+From Wells harbour, visitors can enjoy a chartered boat trip, where you can relive history through experiences afloat and take in views of the marshland and beach.

 Keep an eye out for the Lifeboat Horse, a sculpture made from steel bars and whisky barrels.
 It was created by artist Rachael Long as a tribute to the horses that once pulled the town’s lifeboat more than two miles from the quay to Holkham Gap.